Travancore, Victoria

+Description

 The suburb is located between the Tullamarine Freeway and Mount Alexander Road, south of Ormond Road, although the northernmost section of the area is still incorrectly referred to as Ascot Vale.
 Travancore was initially supposed to encompass the entirety of the area flanked by Ormond and Mount Alexander Roads and the Tullamarine Freeway.
 The Moonee Valley City Council has taken steps to bring the remainder of the proposed area of Travancore into the suburb.
 That will reflect what was originally intended and, in turn, will reduce the area of the suburb of Ascot Vale.